datanav/docs/training/README.md

 All future custom CSS additions can now be put into `_templates/css/sesam.css` and be automatically included in builds.

+## Section summary

+A "floating" sidebar summary can be handled by the `.. sidebar` directive in combination with some custom CSS.

 ### .. sidebar Usage